-The part geometry (.stl file) and the print settings (layer width, infill density, etc.) are sent to the Cura engine to be sliced and the engine returns a set of “sliced data”.
+The part geometry (.stl file) and the print settings (layer width, infill density, etc.) are sent to the slicing engine to be sliced and the engine returns a set of “sliced data”.

 Then, this data is used to construct a finite element mesh of the part.